nickoneill/errorswtf/content/xcodebuild-error-could-not-resolve-package-dependencies.md

 ---
-title: "Testing with Fastlane and Swift Package Manager on CircleCI / Bitrise: xcodebuild: error: Could not resolve package dependencies"
+title: "xcodebuild: error: Could not resolve package dependencies with Fastlane and Swift Package Manager on CircleCI / Bitrise"
-date: 2020-01-19T17:00:14-08:00
+date: 2020-01-18T17:00:14-08:00
 ---

 ## The Problem